Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>DX12 is recommended, as it enables use of OIDN, Bindless texturing, RT Cores, and higher performance</li>
   <li>The camera you want to render from, you attach the RenderHandler script to(if you have a camera tagged MainCamera, this will be done automatically)</li>
   <li>The green/red rectangle shows when the acceleration structure is done building, and thus ready to render, red means that its not done, and green means its done building, a ding will sound when it completes if it takes longer than 15 seconds(Turn on Truetrace Settings -> Functionality Settings</li>
   <li>Objects can be added and removed at will simply by toggling the associated GameObject with a ParentObject script on/off in the hierarchy(clicking on parent objects with complex objects for children will lag), but they will take time to appear as the acceleration structure needs to be rebuilt for them</li>
   <li>Emissive meshes need to be have a non-zero emissive value when they are built or rebuilt to work with NEE, but after that can have their emissiveness changed at will</li>
   <li>To set up PBR with the DEFAULT BIRP material, all textures go into their proper names, but Roughness goes into the Occlusion texture(This can be changed in the MaterialPairing menu)</li>
   <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated, otherwise the normals for blendshapes might be wrong</li>
   <li>If you use HDRIs, or CubeMaps for the skybox, you need to format as the texture to a Texture2D in the inspector of the image, unity will convert it automatically, then put it in the slot in "Scene Settings" in the TrueTrace settings menu</li>
+  <li>Some settings will be hidden behind an "Advanced Mode" toggle found in "Functionality Settings"</li>
 </ul>

 ## Animating TT Materials